 For more about ODAS, see the ODAS Overview.

-The Okera Portal is a web-based user interface that can be used to discover datasets in the catalog, browse dataset content, inspect user and group permissions, as well as issue SQL commands.
+The Okera Portal is a web-based user interface that can be used to discover datasets provided by the Metadata Services, browse dataset content, inspect user and group permissions, as well as issue SQL commands.
 See the Okera Portal documentation for more details.